A Posteriori Error Estimation for the p-curl Problem: Preliminaries

 We now proceed with a rather detailed review of the Helmholtz-Weyl decomposition for $\L{p}$ spaces.
-This is needed in order to address the non-conformity in a similar manner as appeared in \cite{CarHuOrl07}.
+This is needed to address the non-conformity in a manner similar to the work of \cite{CarHuOrl07}.
 The most technical aspects concerning the $p$-curl problem turn out to be related to this decomposition, not only because of the Banach nature of the $L^p$ spaces concerned, but also because it imposes strict limits on the regularity of the boundary.